Best Price Promise

 2. How do I find the best train route from Oxford to Reading?

-3. What is the best way to travel from Oxford to Reading by train?
+3. What is the fastest train from Oxford to Reading?

 4. Are there direct trains from Oxford to Reading?